 Recommended Gear for Galapagos Islands Journey

-Top-quality mountaineering clothing and equipment are investments that will see you through years of adventures.
+Top quality mountaineering clothing and equipment is an investment that will see you through years of adventures.
 It is wise to choose carefully, and not to skimp on quality.
-We recommend specific manufacturers or models as starting points of reference for you; there are several other equipment manufacturers you may want to consider.
-Take this list to your local outdoor specialty shop, or refer to our Gear Suppliers page.
+The companies and products you see listed below can serve as starting points of reference for you.
+Take this list to your local outdoor specialty shop.

 Footwear:

-Travel Shoes: For travel, easy walking and light hiking.
+Travel shoes: For travel, easy walking and light hiking.

-Sport Sandals: Open toe model that can be worn with socks (Teva, Chaco)
+Sport sandals: Open toe model that can be worn with socks (Teva, Chaco)

 Booties: Neoprene booties for wet landings (wading to shore)